Márcio Cruz

-Márcio Cruz (born April 24, 1978) is a Brazilian Jiu-Jitsu practitioner and mixed martial artist.
-In Jiu-Jitsu, he is a fifth degree black belt under Carlos Gracie Jr. and is a six-time IBJJF Mundials World Champion, five-time IBJJF Brazilian Nationals Champion, eight-time IBJJF Pan-American Champion, 2003 ADCC World Champion, two-time Abu Dhabi World Jiu Jitsu Legends Champion and UFC Veteran Fighter.
-His nickname "Pé de Pano" was given to him by his friends at the Gracie Barra academy in Rio and it is the Portuguese version of the name of Woody Woodpecker's horse, SugarFoot.
+Márcio Cruz (born April 24, 1978) is a Brazilian jiu-jitsu practitioner and mixed martial artist.
+In jiu-jitsu, he is a fifth degree black belt under Carlos Gracie Jr. and is a six-time IBJJF Mundials World Champion, five-time IBJJF Brazilian Nationals Champion, eight-time IBJJF Pan-American Champion, 2003 ADCC World Champion, two-time Abu Dhabi World Jiu Jitsu Legends Champion and UFC Veteran Fighter.

 He competed in the UFC and also had a one-fight stint as an alternate for the New York Pitbulls of the International Fight League.

 Background

-Cruz was born in Rio de Janeiro and had a brief stint with Karate when he was 12 years old before being introduced to Brazilian jiu-jitsu by a friend.
+Cruz was born in Rio de Janeiro and had a brief stint with karate when he was 12 years old before being introduced to Brazilian jiu-jitsu by a friend.
 Although he had wanted to begin training in the sport immediately, due to the lack of a nearby gym, he began learning judo.
-It was not until the age of 17 that Cruz began his official training in jiu-jitsu and would go on to win his first major title in only three years.
+It was not until age 17 that Cruz began his official training in jiu-jitsu.
+He won his first major title in only three years.

 Championships and achievements

 Grappling credentials

-Cruz is a six-time Brazilian Jiu-Jitsu World Champion, five-time Brazilian Jiu-Jitsu National Champion, eight-time Brazilian Jiu-Jitsu Pan-American Champion and the 2003 ADCC World Champion, He is undefeated at the Abu Dhabi World Jiu Jitsu Legends, he won the Championship two years in a row (2016 and 2017).
-Prof. Márcio Cruz won the Black Belt Absolute Division twice, being awarded two unique Champion Ring in a 2018 IBJJF Celebration.
-People he has defeated include: Ricco Rodriguez, Mike Van Arsdale, Roger Gracie, Gabriel Gonzaga, Paulo Filho, Fabrício Werdum, Xande Ribeiro, Marcelo Garcia, Saulo Ribeiro, Fernando Augusto, Jeff Monson, and Fernado "Margarida" Pontes.
-Since he started his mixed martial arts career, he has been training MMA with Roberto "Gordo" Correa and he fights under the Marcio Cruz BJJ team and Ring Team.
-Marcio continues to train for competitions with former technical coordinator and strength conditioning coach of the legendary Team Nogueira, Diogo Souza.
-His favorite Technique is Triangle Choke.
+Cruz is a six-time Brazilian Jiu-Jitsu World Champion, five-time Brazilian Jiu-Jitsu National Champion, eight-time Brazilian Jiu-Jitsu Pan-American Champion and the 2003 ADCC World Champion.
+He is undefeated at the Abu Dhabi World Jiu Jitsu Legends.
+He won the Championship two years in a row (2016 and 2017).
+Cruz won the Black Belt Absolute Division twice, being awarded two unique Champion Ring in a 2018 IBJJF Celebration.
+People he has defeated include Ricco Rodriguez, Mike Van Arsdale, Roger Gracie, Gabriel Gonzaga, Paulo Filho, Fabrício Werdum, Xande Ribeiro, Marcelo Garcia, Saulo Ribeiro, Fernando Augusto, Jeff Monson, and Fernado "Margarida" Pontes.

+Since he started his mixed martial arts career, Cruz has been training MMA with Roberto "Gordo" Correa and he fights under the Marcio Cruz BJJ team and Ring Team.
+Cruz continues to train for competitions with former technical coordinator and strength conditioning coach of the legendary Team Nogueira, Diogo Souza.

+His favorite technique is the triangle choke.